Fortifications of Fez: Role of the city walls

 As with other pre-modern city walls, the ramparts of Fes served both a defensive and a controlling function.
 They protected the city from attack and kept out strangers.
 City gates were typically closed and locked at night; travelers would not generally have been able to enter the city at a late hour.
 The walls and gates also controlled the comings and goings of the city's own inhabitants, preventing anyone from leaving if the authorities desired.
-One of their most important functions in controlling access was to control the flow of goods and to ensure they were properly taxed.
+One of their most important functions in controlling access was to control the flow of goods and ensure they were properly taxed.
 This ensured the efficient collection of revenues on behalf of the authorities (keeping in mind that all the important souqs (markets) were within the city).
 Finally, a more subtle or symbolic function of the city walls was to formally define the borders of the urban space, within which certain rules, principles, or regulations might apply.

 With the advent of gunpowder, the medieval walls became partly redundant as military defenses against other armies; however they remained essentially unchanged in the following centuries and were not rebuilt or redesigned to protect against artillery.
 This is partly because Fes was a central inland city and rarely faced external threats from armies equipped with such weapons, unlike the Atlantic coastal cities of Morocco which were frequently threatened or occupied by Portuguese and Spanish forces.
 Only on one occasion was Fes taken by a foreign army: the Ottomans, with the help of a Wattasid dynasty survivor, occupied it in 1554 for less than a year before the Moroccan Saadis took it back.
 The Saadis later built the only fortresses in Fes designed to resist gunpowder technology, and even these seem to have been intended more to impose Saadi control on the often rebellious city.
 By contrast, local Bedouin or other potential raiders from the countryside were rarely equipped with artillery, so the existing walls were sufficient to defend against them.

 The walls continued to play their more administrative functions.
 The city gates accordingly came to be seen as more formal and decorative in purpose, sometimes serving as monumental entries to the city; the 20th-century construction of the strictly ornamental gate of Bab Bou Jeloud by the French colonial administration can be seen as the logical outcome of this shift in purpose.